Covariance-Aware Private Mean Estimation Without Private Covariance Estimation: Introduction

 Adding noise from $\cN(0, C^2 \Sigma_x)$ will not be private for worst-case data sets.
 To see this, consider a pair of adjacent data sets, one of which lies in a proper subspace of dimension $d-1$ and the other of which has full rank.
 For one of these data sets, our mean estimate will always lie in the proper subspace, while for the other it will lie outside of this subspace with probability $1$, making the two cases easy to distinguish.

-Our main observation is that such pathological examples should not arise when the data sets are sampled from a distribution that satisfies strong \emph{concentration properties}, such as a Gaussian.
+Our main observation is that such pathological examples should not arise when the data sets are sampled from a distribution, such as a Gaussian, that satisfies strong \emph{concentration properties}.
 For example, if $x$ and $x'$ are adjacent data sets of i.i.d.\ samples from the same Gaussian, then $\mu_x$ and $\mu_{x'}$ will be similar, as will $\Sigma_{x}$ and $\Sigma_{x'}$.
-To take advantage of these nice distributions, we define the family of \emph{good data sets} that capture certain properties of typical samples from a Gaussian.
+To take advantage of these nice distributions, we define a family of ``good data sets'' that captures certain properties of typical samples from a Gaussian.
 Roughly, a data set $x$ is \emph{good} if $\Sigma_x$ is invertible and, for every $x_i$, \ifshort $ \| x_i - \mu_x \|_{\Sigma_{x}} \lesssim \sqrt{d \log n}. $ \else

 \fi Our main technical contribution is to show that if $x$ and $x'$ differ on a small number of samples, and both data sets are good, then their empirical means and empirical covariances are close.
 Thus, $\mu_{x} + \cN(0, C^2 \Sigma_{x})$ and $\mu_{x'} + \cN(0, C^2 \Sigma_{x'})$ will be indistinguishable in the sense required for $(\eps,\delta)$-differential privacy.